Heads of Laboratories

 Laboratory of Sensory Neuroscience

-The majority of the hearing impaired suffer from sensorineural hearing loss, which usually results from damage to the hair cells of the inner ear.
-The human cochlea contains about 16,000 of these hair cells, which do not regenerate after damage.
-As an initial step toward the prevention or reversal of deafness, Dr. Hudspeth’s laboratory is working to better understand the normal hearing process and causes of hearing deterioration, and possible means to regenerate hair cells.
+The majority of the hearing-impaired suffer from sensorineural hearing loss resulting from damage to the sensory hair cells of the inner ear.
+The human cochlea contains about 16,000 of these cells, which do not regenerate after damage.
+In an effort to prevent or reverse deafness, Hudspeth’s group is working to better understand the normal hearing process, the causes of hearing deterioration, and possible means to regenerate hair cells.

-The extraordinary sensitivity of our hearing suggests that the cochlea amplifies its mechanical inputs, and researchers in Dr. Hudspeth’s lab are exploring how human hearing benefits from a tiny mechanical amplifier in each hair bundle.
-They have found that bundles are spontaneously active, oscillating through a distance of ±30 nm.
+The extraordinary sensitivity of our hearing suggests that the cochlea amplifies its mechanical inputs, and researchers in Hudspeth’s research group are exploring how human hearing benefits from a tiny mechanical amplifier in each hair bundle.
+They have found that bundles are spontaneously active, oscillating through an approximate distance of 30 nm.
 When an active bundle is subjected to a small stimulus force, its motion becomes synchronized with the stimulus.
 Measurement of the mechanical work performed in this situation confirms that a hair bundle can amplify and tune its mechanical inputs.
 Members of the research group are now extending these results to the mammalian ear.
-Using a theoretical approach to model the cochlea, they are also exploring the mechanism by which low-frequency sounds are amplified.
+Using a theoretical approach to model the cochlea, they are also exploring the mechanism by which it amplifies sounds.
 Identifying the active process in the human cochlea is especially important because hearing loss usually begins with deterioration of this amplifier.

 B.A. in biochemical sciences, 1967